Fningalready/flowerwonderplus/_posts/2020-12-30-all-content-s-z.markdown

 ***

 ### Sage
-* Symbol of Wisdom and Immortality, Vice and Virtue.
+* Symbol of wisdom and immortality, vice and virtue.
 <br>

 * The ancient Romans and Greeks believed that it represented domestic virtue and satyrs, mythical half-goat, half-men that loved debauchery and drinking at the same time(Walls-Thumma, 2017).